2019: Ashton Hoselton

 A graduate of Harvard Law School, Emily clerked for Justice Denise Johnson of the Vermont Supreme Court before coming to BPI.
 As a law student, Emily was an editor of the Harvard Civil Rights – Civil Liberties Law Review, a research and teaching assistant for Professor Lani Guinier, and a mediator with the Harvard Mediation Program.
 Her internships during law school included work with The Legal Aid Society (NYC), Centro Legal de la Raza (Oakland), Massachusetts Law Reform Institute (Boston), and Advancement Project (Washington, D.C.).
 Prior to law school, Emily was a Teaching Fellow at Citizen Schools in Boston, a publication assistant for Harvard’s Global Equity Initiative, and a research assistant with the Program on Humanitarian Policy and Conflict Research.
 As a Rockefeller Fellow, she worked on community development projects with rural farming communities in Mexico.
 Emily received her BA magna cum laude in History and Literature from Harvard College in 2004.

-Emily is an affordable housing attorney with Klein Hornig LLP in Washington, D.C.
+Emily is an affordable housing attorney with Klein Hornig LLP.

 JD Villanova University